-- Larger average transactions than in B2C.
+Larger average transactions than in B2C.
 Business-to-business transactions are often thousands of dollars and can reach millions or even billions.
 A shop that sells shoes, for example, buys the shoes from a wholesaler 1000 pieces a time but sell them one by one (or rather two by one).
-That’s why B2B sales are usually bigger than B2C sales.

-- Professional decision-making.
-The average shoe-shopper buys maybe two pair of shoes a year and has a billion other things to do as well in their life.
-They are happy to find a fitting shoe and go on with their lives (well, some women might disagree on their level of professionalism when it comes to buying shoes but you get the point).
+Professional decision-making.
+The average shoe shopper buys maybe two pairs of shoes a year and has a million other things to do with their life as well.
+They are happy to find a fitting shoe and go on with their lives (well, some people might disagree on their level of professionalism when it comes to buying shoes but you get the point).
 But when a B2B sales person goes to meet a shoe shop owner to sell them some shoes, they are expected to face a lot more knowledgeable team of people who’ll ask tough questions on the materials, supply chains and corporate responsibility.
-B2B buyers are experts so a B2B sales person have to be an expert, too.
+B2B buyers are experts so a B2B sales person has to be an expert, too.
 In B2B sales you have to find the right arguments to convince your counterpart.

-- Less prospects and customers.
+Fewer prospects and customers.
 B2B customers usually have a lot higher LTV (life-time-value) than B2C customers.
-The pool where a B2B business can draw new customers is also smaller.
-When an underserved shoe-shopper gets tired of waiting and leaves angrily, another comes in (at least up to a point).
-However, there are a lot less shoe shops than there are potential shoe shoppers.
-This means that B2B customers must be taken good care of.
+The pool from where a B2B business can draw new customers is also smaller.
+When an underserved shoe shopper gets tired of waiting and leaves angrily, another comes in (at least up to a point).
+This means that B2B customers must be well taken care of.
 You don’t want to burn bridges with any of your prospects and especially you don’t want to lose your current customers.
-Getting more is usually a lot more cumbersome and expensive than in B2C sales.
+Getting more customers is usually a lot more cumbersome and expensive than in B2C sales.

 Some would also say that B2B buyers are more price-sensitive.
 I’d rather argue that they are more value-sensitive.
 B2B buyers don’t necessarily look for the cheapest alternative but they surely look for the best one to fit their needs.

-What is the best alternative depends on a lot of factors of course and that’s exactly why a B2B buyer has the team of professional decision-makers that the B2B sales person has to convince (see earlier)
+What is the best choice depends on a lot of factors of course and that’s exactly why a B2B buyer has a team of professional decision-makers alongside that the B2B sales person has to convince (see earlier).

 B2B, B2G and B2C sales

 Sales can of course be categorized in various different levels.
-An often used categorization is made based the target of the sales activity.
+An often-used categorization is made based on the target of the sales activity.
 Categorizing sales per sales target gives us three different kinds of sales activities:

-- B2G sales; business-to-government sales is obviously sales for governments or public sector in general
+- B2G sales: business-to-government sales is sales for governments or the wider public sector.

-Digging deeper we can find C2C or consumer-to-consumer sales, such as eBay and even C2B sales, such as [Fiverr](https://fiverr.com.
+Digging deeper we can find C2C or consumer-to-consumer sales, such as eBay and even C2B sales, such as Fiverr.
 Some may argue that G2G sales is still a big thing, too.
-However, in this post, we’ll simplify things and say there are two kinds of sales; B2B sales and B2C sales.
+However, in this post, we’ll simplify things and say there are two kinds of sales that people normally talk about and that’s B2B sales and B2C sales.